Changissnz/selfinterest/README.md

 essential existence.
 This is in stark contrast to the force of self-interest, propelled by the will, for what the host believes is for their own good, the good oscillating somewhere between desiring for the gains of the collective and the gains of the self, as an indisputable form of selfishness.
+The host, by their self-interest, always has the option to take the pragmatic path, given the condition that the host knows what it means to be essentially pragmatic, instead of making decisions that coincide with increasing the chances of their survival.
+The pragmatist tends to be an informed decision-maker, so a human being that relies on coincidence to obtain their best possible decision simply cannot be pragmatic due to the chance that they never put any thought or practice into controlling for their self-interest.
+Those that act by their self-interest are not obliged to act pragmatically, for self-interest is a force that is a culmination of what is arguably "free will" for human beings, naturally granted the liberties to fight at great costs for their ideals and coincidentally contrarian to orthodox pragmatic practices.